elix/elix.org/content/SingleSelectionMixin.md

 # The `items` collection

 `SingleSelectionMixin` manages a selection within an identified collection of HTML elements.
 A component identifies that collection by defining a read-only `items` property.
-A simplistic implementation of `items` return the component's children:
+A simplistic implementation of `items` could return the component's light DOM children:

     class SimpleList extends SingleSelectionMixin(HTMLElement) {
       get items() {